Updated: July 2022

 Talk about an audience.
 So it only makes sense that more and more businesses around the world are using the app’s popularity to their advantage, specifically the ad feature.
 And guess what?
 You can, too!

-Have you heard of Instagram Story Ads?They’re relatively new but they’re something you absolutely need to wrap your head around if you want to keep up with the best brands in the world.
+Instagram Story Ads are something you absolutely need to wrap your head around if you want to keep up with the best brands in the world.
 Creating ads for them is pretty easy, but creating good ads takes a bit more work, which is why we created this super handy guide for you.

 Let’s start with the basics: